melvin2504/ProjectMeteo/README.md

 ### StreamlitApp
 - Python code of the streamlit interface.
 ### images
-- Images of my personal M5Stack used for the readme.
+- Images used for the readme.
 ### 3DStand
 - STL file in order to 3D print the holder.